 Does Our Society Value Sports Too Much?

 Ever since the dawn of humans, sports have been a part of our culture.
 From various ancient sports which played a role of entertainment and physical exercise, not to mention ancient tournaments, to today, where sports events draw millions if not billions of viewers, sports play a vital part of our culture and society.
 Could that be a problem, though?
 It most definitely could, and another question arises; do we value sports too much?
-This can be answered by looking at the question from multiple angles.
+People surely love to watch and play sports; take football, for example – those who do not like to play often learn about Football Betting, and enjoy betting on their favorite teams online.
+The question of sports can be answered by looking at the question from multiple angles.

 Sports as a Way of Recreation